msaharia/statskeleton/RMD/README.md

+# R Markdown

-#Folder for all R Markdown files
+Store all the R Markdown files in this folder